-The Board, assisted by the audit & sustainability committee, assumes responsibility for the annual integrated report and ensures that the report fairly represents the performance of the Group, both as to the financial and the non-financial aspects of the Group's performance.
+The Board, assisted by the audit & sustainability committee, assumes responsibility for the annual integrated report and ensures that the report is relevant and reliable, and represents the performance of the Group, both as to the financial and the non-financial aspects of the Group's performance.

-The annual integrated report includes the Group's summary of financial statements and commentary on material issues that affect the Group, its stakeholders and the environment.
+The annual integrated report includes the Group's summary of financial statements and commentary on material issues that affect the Group, its stakeholders and the environment and is widely and appropriately published annually.

-The audit & sustainability committee appointed an external, independent consultant to obtain assurance in relation to the reporting and disclosure of several material sustainability issues.
+The audit & sustainability committee appoints an external, independent consultant to obtain assurance in relation to the reporting and disclosure of several material sustainability issues.